alexamies/chinesenotes.com/README.md

 /data/corpus
  - metadata files describing the structure of the corpus

-/go
- - source code for the command line tool for analysis of the corpus and generation of HTML pages

 /html
  - raw HTML content minus headers, footers, menus, etc. This is the source